discover

 midi Universal Support

-The standard for digital music communication since the 1980s.
-Universally supported by hardware and software.
+MIDI has been the standard for digital music communication since the 1980s.
+It is universally supported by almost any hardware and software on the market.

 mpe at expressive e